longnca/coming-soon-page/README.md

 ## Contributions

 I welcome contributions, feedback, and suggestions!
-Please feel free to fork the project, open pull requests or issues, or contact me with your ideas.
+Please feel free to fork the project, open pull requests/issues, or contact me with your ideas.

 ## Acknowledgments